‘Hoping that gyms will be loyal to squash is wishful thinking’

 People have budget concerns regarding their hobbies.

 This is where pickleball has been right on point either by intention or by happy accident.
 The sport ticks all the boxes.
-It offers easy to learn, casual fun (not too technical), moderate exercise (weight loss), it is highly social with doubles and round-robin formats, and it is affordable.
+It offers easy to learn, casual fun (not too technical), moderate exercise (resulting in fewer injuries and the happy by-product of weight loss), it is highly social with doubles and round-robin formats, and it is affordable.
 (The same can be said about padel).

 By contrast, squash clubs often focus on competition, leagues, technical training and these buzz words: “academy” and “high-performance”.
 The high-intensity, physical nature of the sport has been the focus, along with a more technical mindset.
 New players’ gateways are afterthoughts and clumsy, if they exist at all.
 Little thought is put into this growth side of the business.
 Essentially, most clubs appear to be running a technical coaching business.